Urban Social Issues Survey (USIS)

 The purpose of this project is to explore the observations and experiences of business owners/supervisors/managers whose businesses are in the downtown area, over a period of two years.
 There is also a residential survey available.

-Specific concerns often voiced by those who work in downtown areas include:
+Specific concerns often voiced by those who work or live in downtown and other central areas include:

 - Illicit drug trade activity in the area

 - Localization of drug activity to the area